-We pride ourselves on objectively rank headphones.
-We hope you will gain a lot from this guide.
-We understand buying the right pair of headphones for you is a deeply personal decision.
+We pride ourselves on objectively ranking headphones.
+We also understand buying the right pair of headphones for you is a deeply personal decision.
+We hope this guide will provide you with enough information to make an educated choice when purchasing your next pair of headphones.
 Happy Listening!

 Think of headphones as little stereo speakers for your ears.
 Traditionally, a “pair” of headphones consists of two speakers contained within two ear cups, one covering your left ear, and one covering your right ear, with some form of headband connecting the two cups, and simultaneously securing them to the listener’s head.